alanking/irods_docs/docs/plugins/pluggable_authentication.md

 #### irods authentication

-The native authentication plugin has three server-side operations which must be called in order.
+The `irods` authentication plugin has three server-side operations which must be called in order.
 The inputs and outputs from each are described below.

 **Step 1: `server_prepare_auth_check`**